 I'm very certain.

-Not only do I have multiple sources that I quote in the article that the Chinese government launched a very sophisticated intelligence operation against Hillary Clinton.
+Not only do I have multiple sources that I quote in the article, that the Chinese government launched a very sophisticated intelligence operation against Hillary Clinton.

-Uh since the article has run, I've had actually another intelligence official contact me to confirm the story as well.
+Since the article has run, I've had actually another intelligence official contact me to confirm the story as well.

-Uh because you have to understand uh whoever was uh listening, or in this case, um, was actually copying the let me just say one thing.
+Because you have to understand, whoever was listening, or in this case, was actually copying.

-So in real time, within seconds, they're seeing the conversation the Secretary's having about negotiations, discussions with heads of state, uh, armament uh issues, military, um, tactical and diplomatic issues, all of that within seconds, the Chinese government is reading it in real time.
+So in real time, within seconds, they're seeing the conversation the secretary is having about negotiations, discussions with heads of state, armament issues, military, tactical, and diplomatic issues, all of that within seconds.

-Well, what I don't understand is they probably I'm sure they never erased one of them.
+Well, what I don't understand is they probably, I'm sure they never erased one of them.

 That would mean we could get a hold of all 33,000, right?

-They've got all 30,000 of them, absolutely.
+They got all 30,000 of them, absolutely.

-And I think I don't have any evidence of it, but the people I've been speaking to, the sources believe that they also probably s uh shared some of this intelligence with their allies.
+And I think, I don't have any evidence of it, but the people I've been speaking to, the sources believe that they also probably shared some of this intelligence with their allies, North Korea, perhaps with Iran, perhaps with other heads of state and other governments.

-Uh I believe that there were probably other countries that were also sort of listening in as well.
+I believe that there were probably other countries that were also sort of listening in as well.

-But this one is in fact uh confirmed.
+But this one is, in fact, confirmed.

 None of this is a surprise to me, Scott.